Explore Your Digital Signature – Questions Answered: Digital Signature in Java

 FAQs

-A digital signature in Java is a cryptographic mechanism that ensures the authenticity and integrity of a document.
-It uses algorithms to create a unique signature that can be verified by anyone with access to the public key.
-This technology is essential for secure transactions and document management.
+A digital signature in Java is a cryptographic technique that ensures the authenticity and integrity of a document.
+By using algorithms, it creates a unique signature for each document, which can be verified by the recipient.
+This ensures that the document has not been altered and confirms the identity of the signer.

 Join over 28 million airSlate SignNow users